MyLadder/grids-android-editable-columns/README.md

-shinobigrids for Android Editable items in shinobigrids for Android – Part 1
+Creating custom columns with editable items in <b>shinobigrids</b> for Android - Part 1
 =====================

 Customize the columns in __shinobigrids__ for Android to contain editable text fields